 The Statements of Net Position present the financial position of the Association at the end of the fiscal year and include all of the assets and liabilities of the Association.
-Net position, the difference between assets less liabilities, is one indicator of the current financial position of the Association; however, other non-financial factors, such as the national and international economy must also be considered when assessing the overall health of the Association.
+Net position, the difference between assets less liabilities, is one indicator of the current financial position of the Association; however, other nonfinancial factors, such as the national and international economy must also be considered when assessing the overall health of the Association.
 The differences in net position that occur over time indicate whether the overall financial condition of the Association has improved or deteriorated.
 Assets and liabilities are reported at cost with the exception of investments, which are reported at fair value, and capital assets, which are stated at the historical cost less accumulated depreciation.
 Net position is reported in the following three categories: net investment in capital assets, restricted net position and unrestricted net position.
-Net investment in capital assets consists of capital assets, net of accumulated depreciation.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by any borrowings attributable to the acquisition, construction or improvement of those assets and SBITA assets, net of accumulated amortization, reduced by liabilities for future SBITA payments.
 Restricted net position is comprised of expendable assets and consists of assets that have constraints placed upon their use either by external donors or creditors or through laws or regulations imposed through constitutional provisions or enabling legislation.